9.1

 As an ERP system, Sage 100 Contractor handles accounting, project management, estimating, and service management.
 We found its specialized billing module especially useful for contractors, covering AIA, unitary, time and materials, progress, and service billing.

 Sage 100 Contractor isn’t the most scalable pick, though.
-Our research shows it has far fewer integration options than competitors, with just 25 to QuickBooks Enterprise’s support for over 200.
+It has far fewer integration options than competitors, with just 25 to QuickBooks Enterprise’s support for over 200.
 This might not be a problem for companies wanting to rely on just one ERP system for multiple processes.

 Sage 100 Contractor